Akarsh7021/Library-Management-System-Springboot/setup.md

     2. On Unix-like Systems: `pg_restore ./extras/info2413-sample.sql`
 4. Observe the console output for any errors.
 If there are none, continue.
 5. Update the PostgreSQL section in `src/main/resources/application.properties` with the correct host, port, and credentials.
-Example configuration is shown below.
+An example configuration is shown below.

 Find this: